eilifb/mpv-open-mal-page/README.md

     - *yu-gi-oh gx* and * Yu☆Gi☆Oh!
 Duel Monsters GX* gives a **0.216** match

 #### debug
-- Makes the script output quite a lot of output that may or may not be helpful/make sense-
+- Makes the script output quite a lot of text that may or may not be helpful/make sense
 - Default is `debug=no`

 ## TODO